Clinical and Service Opportunities

 Hani Annabi (SMP ’18) came to his Team Leader (Dr. Myers) with an idea born from his work with disabled persons and wheelchair basketball events.
 He asked if the SMP could partner with the United Spinal Association and the National Rehabilitation Hospital to put on a tournament to benefit those institutions.
 Dr. Myers brought our director of community outreach, Holly Frost, and the director of Yates Field House, Meg Dimsa, into the discussion, and soon the enthusiasm for the project was overwhelming.

 Dr. David Milzman has trained and certified the class to teach CPR and the Heimlich maneuver to D.C. residents as part of his initiative to have the entire city trained in basic lifesaving.
-The Physios have already been commended for their huge impact, training over 600 residents during the Latin American Family Festival at the Armory in November 2015.
+The Physios have already been commended for their huge impact, training over 600 residents during the Latin American Family Festival at the Armory.
 Go Physios!
 Hoya Saxa!

 We decorated pumpkins for the kids in Lombardi Comprehensive Cancer Center.
 Not clear whether Physios or kids were happier!